inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

 The most important thing is that the blast radius of any one downed API got smaller.
 It didn't have the knock-on effect of overwhelming our Celery workers and blocking other code.

 It's ironic how this thing that looked like nothing more than "good manners", like something that would benefit some external API but not us, turned out to be very much an act of self-defence for our app.
 It turned out to be crucial for our code and our resources.

+[...??? "the industry took this seriously" close: Netflix wrapped basically every external call in a breaker with Hystrix (now in maintenance mode, they point to resilience4j), and Chaos Monkey kills prod servers on purpose so resilience isn't optional.
+And you don't build it from scratch in Python anyway, `pybreaker` and `circuitbreaker` on PyPI both cite the same Nygard book. ...]

 ## Next
 ⏭️ To be continued...